HeyBanditoz/dohmap/README.md

 You need a Postgres database to run the project.

 Copy the `src/main/resources/application-local.example.yml` file to `src/main/resources/application.yml` and set up your database.
-If you want to run the Selenium indexers, set `dohmap.selenium.sessions` to be over 0.
+If you want to run the Selenium indexers, set `dohmap.selenium.sessions` to be over 0, set a login, and head to `/admin` to test the scrapers.

 ## Brief